hanwenzhang123/fullstack-note/03-note/README.md

 - Fetching nested data in a single request

 #### GraphQL Concepts
-- Query - Queries specify which endpoints we want to call, how we want the response to look
 - Declaration - A GraphQL query begins with the Declaration ("query")
 - Endpoint - A section of a GraphQL backend responsible for returning a specific piece of all the data available ("user")
 - Fields - Properties that comprise the shape of a response ("name" and "age")
 - Type - A collection of fields that make up a specific queryable object.

+- Query - Queries specify which endpoints we want to call, how we want the response to look
+- Mutation - A special kind of GraphQL query that causes changes to the data available on the backend

 - query: entry point to read data